felipelaptrin/felipetrindade.com/frontend/content/blog/hello-world/index.md

 Although this experience is incredible I still feel it's a burden to go through it.
 Wouldn't it be better if a good article existed and spared you all the pain of learning/understanding what you wanted?

 This.
 This is my real motivation.
-To write easy-to-understand guides/articles, simplify hard concepts and teach you all the way I think about several topics.
+To write easy-to-understand guides/articles, simplify hard concepts and teach people the way I think about several topics.

 ### The internet era and the lack of good content